iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#019] [Announcement] Premium collection now underway!.md

 We don't want premium collection; we want PAFF to be healthy!

 **IronFan**<br>
-Didn't she just return to the hospital for a check-up?
+Didn't she just return to the hospital for a check\-up?

 **Pascal626**<br>
 Won't PAFF get too tired from this, did the doctor give permission?
 Why is the agency doing this to PAFF QQ